 Specialist Learning Support Officer/Assistants (SLSO/A)

 Specialist support staff work with deaf and hearing impaired pupils both in the Resource and mainstream classrooms.
 All staff have recognised qualifications in British Sign Language.
 They ensure that the individual pupils' communication needs are met.
-Working alongside the Teacher of the Deaf, Deaf Instructor and Speech and Language Therapist they also deliver short intervention sessions to pupils in areas such as speech and language, phonics, social skills, maths skills and spelling and support pupils in the independent maintenance of hearing aids and cochlear implants.
-They also provide pre and post teaching of key concepts and vocabulary to enable access to mainstream lessons and support progress.
+Working alongside the Teacher of the Deaf, Deaf Instructor and Speech & Language Therapist they also deliver short intervention sessions to pupils in areas such as speech and language, phonics, social skills, maths skills and spelling, and support pupils in the independent maintenance of hearing aids and cochlear implants.
+They also provide pre and post teaching of key concepts and vocabulary, to enable access to mainstream lessons and support progress.

 Qualified Speech and Language Therapist

-A Qualified Speech and Language Therapist works in the Resource regularly to plan, monitor, deliver and review individual therapy sessions and programmes of work for each pupil.
+A Qualified Speech & Language Therapist works in the Resource regularly to plan, monitor, deliver and review individual therapy sessions and programmes of work for each pupil.
 The Therapist works closely with Resource staff to enable them to deliver daily speech and language sessions.
 They write an annual report to contribute to each pupil’s Education and Health Care Plan review.